seIncorp/Bluetooth_SDP_data_DLL/README.md

 > disconnection from local radio (THIS MUST BE CALLED BEFORE APP IS CLOSED!!!)
 #### Search and retriving data functions
 - SDPsearch()
+> search for service for specific device
 - getBthDeviceInfo()
+> retriving list of cached bluetooth devices from previous search
 - getLocalBthInfo()
+> information about the local Bluetooth system and radio